Nexosis/nexosis.github.io/_guides/HowItWorksModel.md

 Over time you may collect more data that can help improve the model, or you could add additional variables to the _dataset_ allowing even better predictions in the future.
 Simply upload more data and create a new session and get new results!
 Each new session will create a new model with a new _modelId_, so you don't have to worry about your current model getting clobbered.

-Read [Prediction Quick Start](quickstartguidepredict) for an end-to-end example where you can see how the whole process works.
+Read [Prediction Quick Start](quickstartguidepredict) for an end-to-end example where you can see how the whole process works with Regression.

+Read [Classification Quick Start](quickstartguideclassification) for an end-to-end example to see how the Classification process works.